Ambah: Religious status

 Ambah is primarily a Hindu-dominant town.
 Rajputs are prominent in this area along with other castes.
 There are hundreds of places of religious importance (mostly Hindu temples and a couple of mosques) in and around Ambah.
 There are five Jain temples in Ambah.

 Transport

 The only mode of transport to Ambah is by road.
-The closest railway station is Morena which is around 33 km from Ambah.
-There is frequent public transport (mostly private buses/UVs) available between Ambah and Morena.
-The most prominent city close to Ambah is Gwalior (68 km).
-Ambah has a distance of around 300 km from New Delhi and the Agra is 120 km away.
+The closest railway station is Morena .There is frequent public transport (mostly private buses/UVs) available between Ambah and Morena.
+The most prominent city close to Ambah is Gwalior.
 Means of transport are improving day by day.
 An open window reservation office has been opened in Ambah so that reservations for trains can be made.

 Health facilities

 Ambah Civil Hospital is a large hospital in Morena district.
 Routine camps and vaccine camps are organized throughout the year.
 There are several private hospitals in Ambah.

 Every year an Eye Operation Camp is also organized by Red Cross with the help of a local NGO.